JosephNaberhaus/agnostic/tool/generator/README.md

     key1: string
     # The value can be the name of another node in the spec.
     key2: AnotherNode
-    # Or it can be the name of any type in the spec.
+    # Or it can be the name of any type in the spec prefixed by a tilde.
-    key3: Type
+    key3: ~Type
     # Brackets notate a list.
 Note that you need to wrap this string in quotations to prevent YAML from misparsing it.
     key2: "[]int64"
     # Optional is used for something that might not be present.